Elementary Education Certification Pathway

 - Future Hiring

-- When they successfully graduate, they will be in a high priority hiring status as a new hire
+- When they successfully graduate, they will be in a high priority hiring status as a new hire.

-STUDENT SCHEDULE
+EXAMPLE DAILY STUDENT SCHEDULE

 - STEP 1: Submit your information via the MC Elementary Education Certification Pathway Interest Form.

-- STEP 2: Request confirmation that you meet the MC UofL academic-eligibility requirement.
+- STEP 3: Request confirmation that you meet the MC UofL academic-eligibility requirement.
+To utilize MC benefits at the University of Louisville (UofL), you must meet the education requirements listed on our website.